MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 2. Separate smaller screen for mob timer (19" - 21")
 3. Whiteboard that is accessible for writing and brainstorming
 4. Comfortable area where people can sit or stand side-by-side without feeling cramped
-5. Adjustable sitting / standing table with multiport usb hub
+5. Adjustable sitting / standing table with multi port USB hub
 6. Wireless mouse
 7. Mini pc used for remoting in to the developer machine
 8. Assortment of keyboards the team prefers